cysouw/diathesis/text/c05_case.md

 c.
 Ich backe.
 :::

 Similarly, dropping of an accusative argument is very widespread when focus is placed on the action itself.
-In such contexts the addition of an adverbial constructions is necessary [@next].
+In such contexts the addition of an adverbial construction is necessary [@next].
 Such verbs do not belong to the present group of accusative drop verbs (see [@sec:adverbial-action-focus]).

 ::: ex
 a.
 Ich sehe das Haus.
-b. ^?^ Ich sehe.
+b. ^?^Ich sehe.
 c.
 Ich sehe gut.
 :::

-What is left over is just an apparently small group of transitive verbs that allow for the accusative to be dropped – and not allow for a (free) dative, nor for a prepositional antipassive.
+What is left is an apparently small group of transitive verbs that allow for the accusative to be dropped – and that neither allow for a (free) dative, nor for a prepositional antipassive.
 These verbs are formally similar to verbs that allow for an accusative to be added (see [@sec:case-accusative-addition]).
 The only difference between adding or removing an accusative is an (admittedly rather vague) semantic intuition about whether the intransitive or the transitive meaning is more 'basic'.

 #### Attested verbs {.unnumbered}